Gozzo18/FoCG_Final/readme.md

 # Yocto/PathExtension: On Histogram-preserving Blending for Randomized Texture Tiling
 ## Riccard Gozzovelli - 1849977

-In this project we will present a possible implementation of how Texture Synthesis can be achieved for the Yocto/GL library.
+In this project we will present an extension for the Yocto/GL library regarding a possible implementation for **Texture Synthesis**.
 The main reference paper used is the one proposed by the [Walt Disney Animation Studios](http://www.jcgt.org/published/0008/04/02/paper.pdf) in 2019 which in turn, tried to enhance the already good results obtained by [Heitz and Neyret](https://hal.inria.fr/hal-01824773) in 2018.

-We will provide first a small introduction about what Texture Synthesis is and how it can be effectively confronted.
+We will provide first a small introduction about what Texture Synthesis is and how it can be effectively achieved.
 We will then illustrate our implementation and the results obtained with the help of some images.

 ## Introduction
 Texture mapping is that method that allows to map the pixels of a texture to a 3D surface.
 Independently from the available resources, being able to create highly realistic scenes with many elements and high-resolution textures is always very difficult.
 Most of the time infact, textures are hand-painted and therefore small in size.
-If not properly handled, it will be possible to notice every single patch of the original texture applied to the object.
-To avoid this effect many techniques have been developed, combine two or multiple layers of the same texture with slight offsets, use random noise function to obtain different patterns or resynthesize similar looking textures.
+If not properly handled, it will be possible to notice the single patch of the original texture applied to the object.
+To avoid this effect many techniques have been developed, for instance combining two or multiple layers of the same texture with slight offsets, use random noise function to obtain different patterns or resynthesize similar looking textures.
 In any case we always look for methods that are fast and that can produce photo-realistic results.

-Texture Synthesis is another possible method involved in generating large images starting from small ones. *Perlin* or *Worley* noise are probably the oldest methods that tried to achieve procedural textures by exploiting **noise functions**.
-But using those methods for real-time renderings it's a very bad choiche since their speed perfomances are very poor.
-That's why in 2018, Eric Heitz and Fabrice Neyret proposed a novel way to generate good-looking large texture in a very short time.
+Texture Synthesis is another possible method which consists of generating large images starting from small ones. *Perlin* or *Worley* noise are probably the oldest methods that tried to achieve procedural textures by exploiting **noise functions**.
+Using those methods for real-time renderings it's a very bad choiche since their speed perfomances are very poor.
+That's why in 2018, Eric Heitz and Fabrice Neyret proposed a novel way to generate good-looking large textures in a very short time.
 One year later this method was enhanced to make it more efficient (faster and less memory demanding) but also to address different needs like handling high-resolution textures (4096x4096) and grayscale textures.

 ### Implementation
 The way in which this method is implemented is straight-forward.
 It consists of two main operations: